vesalaia/Image_similarity/README.md

 ## Acknowledment

-The original text has been written by Ari Vesalainen and ChatGPT has been used improve the clarity.
+The original text has been written by Ari Vesalainen and ChatGPT has been used to improve the clarity of the text.